Advocate Marketing: How Does Advocate Marketing Work

 How does Advocate Marketing work?

-Advocates are different from influencers in that they are not paid to promote your brand; instead, they do it because they believe in your product or service.
+Advocates differ from influencers in that they are not paid to promote your brand; they do it because they believe in your product or service.
 This makes them much more effective at promoting your brand because their endorsement comes across as more authentic.

-The best way to get started with advocate marketing is to identify your most passionate customers and reach out to them directly.
+The best way to get started with advocate marketing is to directly identify and contact your most passionate customers.
 You can do this by combing through social media, conducting surveys, or asking your customer service team who they think would make great advocates.

-Once you’ve identified some potential advocates, reach out and ask if they’d be interested in participating in your advocate marketing program.
+Once you’ve identified some potential advocates, ask if they’d be interested in participating in your advocate marketing program.
 Suppose they say yes, great!
 If not, don’t worry—plenty of other potential advocates are out there.

 There are three main types of advocate marketing: referral programs, influencer programs, and testimonials/case studies.